HSRLCLab/SmartFactory_SorticRoboter_CommunicationHub/README.md

 #### Doxygen
 Doxygen was used for documenting the source code.
 For using Doxygen in Visual Studio code, the [Doxygen Documentation Generator](https://marketplace.visualstudio.com/items?itemName=cschlosser.doxdocgen) extension is available.

+#### Fritzing

+For the creation of the electrical shema the software Fritzing was used.
+A link to the software can be found [here](https://fritzing.org/home/).

 #### I2C

 The connection to the hub is via i2c.
 For an explanation of the technology and the library look [here](https://github.com/philipzellweger/SmartFactory_I2cCommunication).